 With respect to SBA 7(a) Pool Certificates, no issuer certification, indemnity or offering document is required.
-However, the pool assembler that assembled the pool must execute an undertaking in connection with each SBA Pool Certificate CUSIP.
+However, thean SBAapproved pool assembler that assembled the pool must execute an undertaking in connection with each SBA Pool Certificate CUSIP.- Such pool assembler may be either the entity that assembled the pool, or the pool assembler that is the seller in a TALF-financed transaction.
+For pools assembled jointly between two or more pool assemblers, any one of them may execute the undertaking.
 An undertaking must be delivered to the New York Fed for each CUSIP no later than four business days prior to the TALF loan settlement date in order for a borrower to pledge that CUSIP as collateral for a TALF loan.
 Without an undertaking, the CUSIP cannot be used as collateral for a TALF loan regardless of whether it meets other TALF eligibility requirements.
 Contact information for SBA pool assemblers is available on the SBA's website.
+MOFFSITE

-With respect to SBA 504 Development Company Participation Certificates, no issuer certification, indemnity or undertaking is required.
+With respect to SBA 504 Development Company Participation

+Certificates, no issuer certification, indemnity or undertaking is required.
 However, offering documents that contain either the security's weighted average life or includes a supplement disclosing the security's weighted average life must be delivered to the New York Fed's custodian for the TALF program on subscription day.
 If the CUSIP number corresponds to a new issuance, the offering document(s) submitted on subscription date may be preliminary, but the final offering document(s) must be provided to the custodian no later than 12 p.m.
 (New York time) three business days prior to the applicable TALF loan settlement date.